-With the decade coming to a close, we thought it was about time we started planning our adventures next year.
-We always love finding the cheapest, best value destinations to visit and want to share that with you!
-So here are the cheapest countries to visit in 2020!
+We always love finding the cheapest, best-value destinations to visit and want to share that with you!
+So here are the cheapest countries to visit this year!

 - Compare prices on your favourite flight comparison websites to get a general price for your flight.